csharma01/csharma01/README.md

 - 👋 Hi, I’m @csharma01
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on new interesting projects

 <!---
 csharma01/csharma01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.